 Tom Smith is a co-founder, and the Chief Technical Officer of Thermofluidics.
 He is the inventor of numerous energy and water related technologies, including Thermofluidics’ NIFTE and Hydraulic Ram.
 He has a proven track record in all aspects of start-up development including equity and grant fundraising, contract negotiation, patent drafting and a range of technical skills from mathematical and numerical modelling , through 3D CAD design to prototype fabrication and testing.
 Tom has a Ph.D. in Engineering from the University of Cambridge, a first class degree in Physics from Imperial College, London and has won numerous prizes for his work including the Royal Institution Science Graduate of the Year Award, 2004, and the Sunday Times One Minute Pitch, for £100,000, in 2005.

 Tom Law joined the Thermofluidics team in 2011, to lead the development of our patented Hydraulic Ram technology.
-He has since become a key element in all stages of the NIFTE and Large Volume pumping engine projects as well, particularly in modelling, data acquisition and data analysis roles.
+He has since become a key element in all stages of pumping engine projects as well, particularly in modelling, data acquisition and data analysis roles.
 Before working with Thermofluidics, Tom worked on the production of thermoacoustic/aerodynamic models for aircraft engine turbine manufacturer, ITP SA in Madrid, Spain.
 These are currently used in the design of the Rolls Royce Trent engine family.
 Tom has a Ph.D. in aeroacoustics from the University of Cambridge, completed as part of a large international design project with the Massachusetts Institute of Technology known as the ‘Silent Aircraft Initiative‘.
 Prior to this, he gained a first class MEng degree in mechanical engineering from the University of Hull where he was the IMechE Student of the Year for each of the 4 years.

 Bart joined the Thermofluidics team as a Field Engineer in January 2013, having already sub-contracted to Thermofluidics for two years.
 He has several years of experience in numerous structural and mechanical engineering projects.
 He has his own self-built workshop and runs Thermofluidics’ U.K. field test site on his farm near Tiverton in Mid Devon where his activities include extensive building, modification and commissioning of proptotypes, as well as running tests and data gathering.
 Bart has a master’s degree in Mechanical Engineering from the University of Exeter.